bethharvey/capstone-project/README.md

 ### Project Goals

-The end goal of this project is to build a model that can predict what family and/or species a bird falls into based on several physical measurements.
+The end goal of this project is to build a model that can predict what taxonomic order a bird falls into based on several physical measurements.
 This could help researchers more accurately classify individuals when two or more species are possible.
 The model will be trained and tested using the AVONET dataset [3], a collective effort by researchers and volunteers to provide measurements of over 90,000 specimens of over 11,000 bird species.

 ### Process